Pursuant to the Provisions of the Securities Investor Protection Act of 1970 As Amended

 Section 5.
 Meetings, Notice and Waivers of Notice

 Regular meetings of any committee may be held without call or notice at such times and places as may be determined by such committee from time to time.
 Special meetings of any committee may be called by the Chairman of such committee or on the request of any two members of such committee.
 A special meeting shall be held at such time and place as shall be determined by the Chairman of such committee or by the Directors requesting the meeting, as the case may be.
-Notice of the time, place and purpose of a special meeting of any committee shall be mailed to each member of such committee, addressed to him at his address as it appears in the records of SIPC, not later than the third day before the day on which the meeting is to be held or telephoned or delivered to him personally not later than the day before the day on which the meeting is to be held.
+Notice of the time, place and purpose of a special meeting of any committee shall be mailed by physical or electronic means to each member of such committee, addressed to him at his address as it appears in the records of SIPC, not later than the third day before the day on which the meeting is to be held or telephoned or delivered to him personally not later than the day before the day on which the meeting is to be held.
 Notice of a meeting of a committee need not be given to any member thereof who submits a signed waiver of notice without protesting, prior thereto or at its commencement, the lack of notice to him.
 A waiver of notice need not specify the purpose of any meeting of the committee.

 Article 4.
 Officers